 - A means-tested, minimum-rate social pension.
 This is for those who haven’t participated in the workforce or haven’t made sufficient social security contributions.

-The Portuguese state pension links payments to life expectancy and indexes them to consumer price index changes.
-The Portuguese state pension also covers self-employed workers, as long as they’ve made the necessary contributions while they’ve been working.
+This pension links payments to life expectancy and indexes them to consumer price index changes.
+It also covers self-employed workers, as long as they’ve made the necessary contributions while they’ve been working.

 Only a small percentage of the population have voluntary occupational or private pensions in Portugal.
 However, many expats who retire to Portugal can transfer private pensions via international schemes.